Short Dog's in the House: Background and Conception

 Too Short had received critical acclaim with his release of Life Is...
 Too Short, which had transformed the Oakland emcee from an underground rapper to one of hip-hop's most notable faces.
 The title single reached number 7 on Billboards Hot Rap Singles chart, while the album peaked at number 37 on the Billboard 200.

 Prior to the release of the album, there were a number of rumors that Too Short was killed in a crackhouse while smoking cocaine.
 Too Short released this album partly as a response to those rumors, and the rumors would later be addressed on the song "Dead or Alive".

 Part of the direction of the album was influenced by Too Short's real surroundings in Oakland.
 The early 1990s were the peak of the crack epidemic, and Oakland was one of the hardest-hit cities.
 The back cover for the album sponsored the Stop the Violence Movement.
 Too Short released "The Ghetto" as a response to the plight of the inner cities, and the song would go on to receive heavy radio airplay across the United States.
 Donnie Hathaway's friend Roberta Flack thanked Too Short for honoring Hathaway's single of the same name.

+Reception

+NME said, "Trudging and lagging basslines swim in an endless stream of profanities.
+While Satan-tongued Luther Campbell and N.W.A scream daringly in your face, Short proves himself to be just an ugly, perverted midget who talks dirty cause he just don't get none."